kurtosis-tech/kurtosis/docs/docs/get-started/quickstart.md

 Modify your deployed application with a JSON configuration
 ----------

-Kurtosis packages take in JSON parameters, allowing developers to make high-level modifications to their deployed applications without needing to know the lower-level details like which environment variables, command line arguments, or configuration files to change.
-To see how this works, lets run the same application with 2 instances of Service A and Service B (perhaps to test high availability), and a feature flag turned on across all three services called `party_mode`:
+Kurtosis packages take in JSON parameters, allowing developers to make high-level modifications to their deployed applications.
+To see how this works, run:

 ```console
 kurtosis run --enclave quickstart github.com/kurtosis-tech/basic-service-package \